mballen-1/cp-solutions/README.md

 Solutions for programming problems (Competitive programming) using cpp and Java on Codeforces platform, few of them are Uva online judge problem solutions.

 # Recommended
-Competitive programming 3: I consider it a very nice written book/guide, an eye-opener text for computer programming and algorithms.
+Competitive programming 3: I consider it a very nice written book/guide, an eye-opener text for computer programming and algorithms, and of course, for programming competitions.